 Gendlin’s approach advocates learning how to hold space for the felt sense experience and allowing that sense to guide the client’s process of gentle self-exploration.
 The body is never wrong, and we can remain open and curious to what the body is revealing to us as a source of wisdom and inspiration.
 Although I am not a therapist and do not offer psychotherapy, this approach has been a founding principle for me in my work with clients over the years.
 It allows a gentle and safe container of exploration meant to empower the client in their self-discovery and self-awareness.

 The 4 year period I spent as a Certification Trainer and Certified Provider for TRE® was formative to my evolution as a practitioner.
 In this period I honed my skills of working with the body’s natural stress release response of “tremoring,” and expanded my theoretical basis of neuroscience.
-I believe the greatest gift that TRE® has brought into the world is that it introduced us to the possibility of being able to access the tremor reflex as an intentional pathway of healing.
-This reflex lives inside of all of us and can be used as a gateway to health and wellness.
+Although ultimately my methodology around working with the body’s natural tremor response is very different than how TRE® approaches it, I believe the greatest gift that TRE® has brought into the world is that it introduced us to the possibility of being able to access the tremor reflex as an intentional pathway of healing.
+This reflex lives inside of all of us and can be used as a gateway to health and wellness as long as it is balanced with good body awareness and the ability to accurately track and monitor our physiological markers for staying inside a window of comfort and safety.

 A sampling of relevant TRE® Research as listed on their global website: